taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Agile Software Development, Principles, Patterns, and Practices** by Robert C. Martin
 - **A Philosophy of Software Design** by John Ousterhout
 - Beautiful Code: Leading Programmers Explain How They Think by Andy Oram, Greg Wilson
+- Software Design for Flexibility: How to Avoid Programming Yourself Into a Corner (2021) by Chris Hanson, Gerald Jay Sussman

 UML